zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/vray/docs/Vray Domemaster3D Version History.md

 **Vray for Maya**

-- Added Vray 3.0 for Maya on Mac OS X Support.
-This build works with Mac OS X 10.9 Mavericks and 10.10 Yosemite only.
+- Added Vray 3.0 for Maya on macOS Support.
+This build works with macOS 10.9 Mavericks and 10.10 Yosemite only.

 ### 2015-05-08 ###